digital-asset/daml/docs/source/json-api/index.rst

 Get Authenticated User Information
 **********************************

-This endpoint exposes the Ledger API's :ref:`GetUserRequest <com.daml.ledger.api.v1.admin.user_management_service.GetUserRequest>`.
+This endpoint exposes the Ledger API's :ref:`GetUser RPC <com.daml.ledger.api.v1.admin.user_management_service.GetUserRequest>`.

 The user ID will always be filled out with the user specified via the currently used user token.